turbomam/synbio-bestof/README.md

 `.
 AFAICT, the make processes still work.
 - `make all`
 - `make synbio-all`
+- optionally `make serve` to view the schema documentation
+- optionally `make deploy` to push the documentation to GitHub Pages
+  - this requires that you enable GitHub Pages and select the root of branch `gh-pages` as the source.
+  - this step will indicate the URL to browse for viewing your documentation

 ## Various FELIX data sources, schema generation, and data validation/conversion